 If the candidate lets you know that their spouse or partner or family member will be accompanying them, providing information, resources, and activities is a great way to help them feel welcome.

 - First step, discuss this option during the initial search planning.
 Request approval to bring finalist guests from the Appointing Authority.
 Be sure to offer this option to all of the top candidates attending on-campus interviews.
-Process for candidate guest’s travel must be in accordance with Applicant Travel Policy.
+Process for candidate guest’s travel must be in accordance with the Applicant Travel Policy (BPPM 95.14).

 - If request is approved, determine how to communicate this option to the candidate.
 Which of the following will best suit the guest’s needs while on campus:

 - Structured (planned entirely by hiring department)

 - Semi-Structured (planned by hiring department and candidate guest)

 - Self-Led (planned entirely by candidate guest)

 - Use this guest agenda template to help organize the guest’s schedule.